 Educational trips must be planned by the trip leader in detail.
 Risk assessments must be carried out by the trip leader using the online risk assessment tool.
 Risk assessments need to be shared with adults and pupils before the trip date.
-All trip documentation needs to be passed to the head teacher at least two weeks before the proposed date of the trip.
+All trip documentation needs to be passed to the Executive Head Teacher/Head Teacher at least two weeks before the proposed date of the trip.
+Residential trips or some outdoor education activities may require further LA specialist expertise permissions which need earlier submission of risk assessment details prior to the trip.
+Executive Head